 All datasets used in this report contained columns specifying the country and its associated ISO3 country code, as described in the ISO 3166 international standard [36].
 However, different datasets sometimes used a different version of the same country’s name (e.g. United States versus United States of America).
 Therefore, datasets were merged using the unique ISO3 code and year.
 The final merged data set had 16, 948 rows uniquely identified by their country and year, with 732 columns extracted from the original dataset.

 The national MMR estimates were collected between 1985 and 2018.
 Therefore, all data collected before 1985 and after 2018 was excluded.
 Features with no data between 1985 and 2018 were also excluded.
-This restricted the dataset to 9,018 rows and 726 columns.
+This reduced the dataset to 9,018 rows and 726 columns.

 4.13 Data Cleaning